Akshatm1011/-project-/index.md

 cross entropy trained model.
 Finally, we combined the losses of mean squared error and cross-entropy to get the best results so far in terms of intelligibility.
-We have also hyper-parametered tuned our model to perform even better.
+We have also hyper-parametered tuned our model to be even more intelligibile.

 **Hyperparameter Tuning**